Project

 Soft inside,

-signed outside.
+precise outside.

 Centrality,

-pulled toward the middle.
+pulled to the middle.

 Defamiliarization,

-firewood at 200 km/h.
+firewood at speed.

-Hub · Lantern, stacked-firewood form
+Hub · lantern form, stacked-firewood reference

 Next Project